Azure/azure-powershell/src/Storage/Storage.Management/help/Remove-AzDataLakeGen2Item.md

 ```

 ## DESCRIPTION
-The **Remove-AzDataLakeGen2Item** cmdlet removes a file or folder from a Storage account.
+The **Remove-AzDataLakeGen2Item** cmdlet removes a file or directory from a Storage account.
 This cmdlet only works if Hierarchical Namespace is enabled for the Storage account.
 This kind of account can be created by run "New-AzStorageAccount" cmdlet with "-EnableHierarchicalNamespace $true".

 ## EXAMPLES

-### Example 1: Removes a folder
+### Example 1: Removes a directory
 ```
 PS C:\>Remove-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/"
 ```

-This command removes a folder from a Filesystem.
+This command removes a directory from a Filesystem.

 ### Example 2: Removes a file without prompt
 ```
 PS C:\>Remove-AzDataLakeGen2tem -FileSystem "filesystem1" -Path "dir1/file1"
 ```

-This command removes a folder from a Filesystem.
+This command removes a directory from a Filesystem.

 ### Example 3: Remove all items in a Filesystem with pipeline
 ```